abraha2/custoblocks-voice-assistant/README.md

 The Basics (more info coming, later)
 platform: latest Raspbery Pi OS, runnng on the Raspberry Pi
-Hotword: system command.\n
+Hotword: system command.

-all commands are listed, in some detail, in the main.py file
+All commands are listed, in some detail, in the main.py file